Rule 3745-300-09 | Property-specific risk assessment procedures.

 (b) The exposure factors for the receptors identified in paragraph (E)(6) of rule 3745-300-07 of the Administrative Code are not considered in the development of standards listed in the appendices to rule 3745-300-08 of the Administrative Code.

-(c) COCs that originate from the property, as follows:
+(c) COCs that originate from the property meet any of the following criteria:

 (i) The COCs consist of hazardous substances or petroleum that do not have generic numerical standards included in the appendices to rule 3745-300-08 of the Administrative Code.

-(iii) When a combination of generic numerical standards and applicable standards determined by a property-specific risk assessment conducted in accordance with this rule is used, the volunteer shall adjust the concentrations of the applicable standards to meet the human health risk and hazard levels described in paragraph (B) of this rule.
+(ii) A combination of generic numerical standards and applicable standards determined by a property-specific risk assessment conducted in accordance with this rule is used to evaluate COCs on or from the property.

 (d) Concentrations of COCs in surface water or sediment exceed applicable standards determined in accordance with rule 3745-300-08 of the Administrative Code.